niklas-enns/dependency-lab/README.md

 ## callbackObject

 ## Circular
 Circular dependencies attract attention, so it seems to be worthy having a look at them.
+Direct contains an example of two classes which have a direct dependency on each other.
+Then, I "decoupled" the classes by introducing interfaces between them.
+While it obvious that the source code dependency between A and B has been gone, there is no hint that future changes of the source code will be easier.
+Quite the opposite, when one of the method signatures between A or B changes, the java interfaces will be affected as well.

 ### direct
 ![title](images/circular-direct.png)